cruly1/BMP-File-generator/README.md

 6 - couldn't find pid
 7 - data transfer through file is not available
 8 - server currently not responding
+9 - couldn't create socket
+10 - sending error
+11 - receiving error
+12 - values do not match
+13 - couldn't connect to socket
 ```